-Cassini Resources Limited has secured an option to acquire the Yarawindah Brook Ni - Cu - Co Project in Western Australia.
+Cassini Resources Limited has exercised an option to acquire 80% of the Yarawindah Brook Ni - Cu - Co Project in Western Australia.
 Cassini entered an option agreement to earn into the Yarawindah Brook Project through private company Souwest Metals Pty Ltd (Souwest).

 Cassini views the Project as an excellent opportunity to apply its geological expertise and learnings in nickel-copper systems from the West Musgrave Project to an apparently similar mineralised system with only limited modern exploration.
 Further, the project is conveniently located adjacent to roads and power, providing development advantages if exploration proves successful.